-*Quick Thoughts are blog posts that are designed to be shorter in length and build off the longer and more researched regular posts or to offer a quick response to news on a future post.*
+*Quick Thoughts are blog posts that are designed to be shorter in length and build off the longer and more researched regular posts or to offer a short commentary to recent news events.*

 The topic of student loans is never too far fetched because many people, myself included, are still paying them off.
 But another reason why I enjoy discussing the topic is because I remain perplexed on the opposition to student loan cancellation.
 In “What’s the Deal with Student Loan Cancellation?”, I showed how student loan cancellation is really a tax cut and offered a better approach for proponents to sell the plan.
 Yet here we are.
 President Biden has canceled a small portion of student debt,[i] and student loan cancellation legislation seems to be going nowhere.